 They remember anticipation.

-The difference between a wedding and a celebration is not what happens.
+The difference between an event and an experience is not what happens.

 It's how people experience what happens.